firefox-devtools/profiler-server/loadtest/README.md

 We'll see how to install the main dependency [molotov](https://molotov.readthedocs.io/en/latest/) and then how to use it to run the tests.

+See also the script in `tools/load-testing-before-deployment.sh` that runs this automatically.

 ## Install dependencies

 The library we use depends on Python 3.